-The likely routes the construction traffic will use should also be included to enable the presence of trackout receptors to be included in the assessment.
-As general guidance, without site-specific mitigation, trackout may occur along the public highway up to 500 m from large sites (as defined in STEP 2A), 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+The likely routes the construction traffic will use should also be included to enable the presence of trackout receptors to be included in the assessment (as defined in STEP 2A).

 A number of attempts have been made to categorise receptors into high, medium and low sensitivity categories; however, there is no unified sensitivity classification scheme that covers the quite different potential effects on property, human health and ecological receptors.